Updated: Apr 22

 The two most influential advancements in science in the 20th Century, relativity and genetics, were resisted by authoritarian regimes with their own ideological agendas.
 This shows that science and scientists are no bulwark against bullshit.
 We’ve seen the institutions of science and their leaders deny and denigrate the science of immortality for decades.

 To enable unlimited lifespans, we need a political environment in which the best ideas have a chance, even when they disrupt what those in power want to believe.

 We recently voted out an administration that found itself unable to admit error in virtually anything.
 One could fairly easily argue that that single flaw lost Donald Trump a highly contested election, a result which that administration still can’t bring itself to acknowledge.

 A full-fledged authoritarian regime would be even more rigid, more resistant to accountability to the media, to the public, to scientific fact.
-The refusal to reckon with reality when it does not align to one’s pre-conceived notions represents a massive risk to the emergence of immortality, because in this ultimate net new endeavor we will all certainly be wrong many times over.
+The refusal to reckon with reality when it does not align with one’s preconceived notions represents a massive risk to the emergence of immortality because in this ultimate net new endeavor we will all certainly be wrong many times over.

 Nobody likes to be wrong.
 We will all have to build up our tolerance for it.
 And we need democracy to help ensure that those at the top build up their tolerance too.

 Do you think the pursuit of immortality should be a civic matter?